Alisha98A/hangman-game/README.md

 #### from rich.console import Console
 - Python package for rendering rich text and beautiful formatting.
 Used to make the content more clear by highlighting what is important and adding colors to different parts of the text.
 Benefits for the user is that it is very easy to understand.
 For example by adding red color to incorrect answers, it immediately tells the user that something is wrong.
 And by adding green color to correct answers, it tells the user that something is good/right since the color is connected to that kind of feeling.
 Colors can evoke feelings and emotions for the user and since it is a game, using rich package is a good way to make UI experience more appealing.

 Each of these imports brings unique capabilities to The Hangman Game, enabling it to work with Google Sheets, authenticate with Google services, generate ASCII art, introduce randomness, enhance console output, and interact with the operating system.

+To install use: ```pip install -name of package-```
+To generate a list of installed Python packages use:  ```pip freeze```

 ### General features